 The outside world was completely shut off in Shlem uzhasa (2005), in which the characters are virtual voices in cyberspace labyrinth, trying to figure out if are they dead or alive, and realizing soon that somebody is monitoring their conversation.
 The titular helmet is a not a hat or apparatus, but a mind, "the place where everything else is produced out of nothing."
 In his introduction Pelevin writes, "If a mind is like a computer, perhaps myths are its shell programs: set of rules that we follow in our world processing, mental matrices we project onto complex events to endow them with meaning."

 Empire "V" (2006) was about the initiation of a young man into the spiritual life of vampires and their language.
 The title refers to the era of Vampire Rule, to distinguish it from the nazi Third Reich and "the Fourth Rome of globalism".
-The human race serve as a milk-cow to these superhumans, providing them nourishment, a kind of drung called bablos.
+Noteworthy, Russian vampires not only drink blood, but like zombies, they eat bodies, too.
+In Pelevin's story, the human race serve as a milk-cow to these superhumans, providing them nourishment, a kind of drung called bablos.
 This essence is distilled from money circulation.

 Pelevin has visited South Korea several times, and stayed there in a Buddhist monastery.
 "Part of the attraction of Buddhism for me is that it enables me to empty my head of all the junk of modern living," Pelevin has said in an interview (The New York Times, January 23, 2000).
 Pelevin avoids literary circles, rarely gives interviews, at least in his own country, and keeps his personal life private.
 Although typecast as a postmodernist by many critics, Pelevin himself has rejected this label.
 The critic Aleksandr Arkhangel'sky declared in his review of Chapaev i Pustota, that Pelevin's postmodernist games are banishing genuine feelings and destroying Russian national culture and identity.
 A pro-Putin youth group organized in 2002 "book exchanges" in the street where works by controversial writers, including Pelevin and Vladimir Sorokin, could be traded for "wholesome" ones by the former socialist realist writer Boris Vasil'ev, who in turn dissociated himself from this demonstration.

-experimental writer with a penchant for science fiction themes and the
+experimental writer with a penchant for fantasy themes and the

 surreal Pelevin has been compared to Sorokin, whose work is however